rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part00/README.md

 - The JDK will use the first one it finds
 - The search begins in the directory tree whose name matches the JDK major version number
 - The search continues with successively lower-numbered directories until finally reaching the root directory
-    - i.e., if the class has more than one version, for JDK 9 the search starts at `META-INF/versions/9`, whilst for JDK 8, it starts at teh root, `META-INF`
+    - i.e., if the class has more than one version, for JDK 9 the search starts at `META-INF/versions/9`, whilst for JDK 8, it starts at the root, `META-INF`

 ### Creating a multi-release JAR file

 The `jar` tool has been enhanced in JDK 9 to support creating MRJARs.
 In JDK 9, the `jar` tool accepts a new option called `--release`:

-`$ jar <options> --release N <other options>`
+`jar <options> --release N <other options>`

 Here, `N` is a JDK major version, such as 9 for JDK 9